gregbellan/Stabl/README.md

 The general installation time is less than 10 seconds, and have been tested on mac OS and linux system.

+## Input data
+When using your own data, you have to provide

+* The preprocessed input data matrix (preferably a pandas DataFrame having column names)
+* The outcomes (preferably a pandas Series having a names)
+* (Input Data and outcomes should have the same indices)

 ## Sample Data

 The "Sample Data" folder contains data for the following use cases: